 - Authors, Editors and Publishers have the ability to view content and channel analytics for the items that they have permissions to.

 Permissions for administration

 Users who will be managing networks and devices will be Admins.
-They will have access to network administration tools in the console to create and manage devices and networks.
+They will have access to administration tools in the console to create and manage devices and locations.
 They will also be able to invite users and create and manage user groups.

-- Permissions to register devices, create and manage networks and users can be granted by assigning the Network Admin role to the user.
+- Permissions to register devices, create and manage locations and users can be granted by assigning the Location Admin role to the user.

 - Additionally, the Account Owner role can be granted to those who need the ability to manage the account’s subscription and licenses.

 You now have a basic understanding of how to invite users to Appspace and also how to configure SSO.

 If you would like to discover more details about each of these workflows, you can go deeper by reading through the collection of how-to documentation.